preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 .. image:: omnia-feed-activity-feed-content.png

-When you select "My Subscription" no further settings are needed.
-When selecting "Page Collection", you must choose one or more page collections to get the activity feed from.
+When you choose "My Subscription" no further settings are needed.
+When selecting "Page Collection", you must select one or more page collections to get the activity feed from.

 Display
 ---------
-For Display, a number of detaild view settings are avalable.
+For Display, a number of detailed view settings are avalable.

 .. image:: omnia-feed-activity-feed-display.png